 Purchasing powers are vested in each school's governing body and they control their own budgets.

 Schools have a duty to ensure fair and transparent competitive procedures and may have contracts large enough to require tendering.

-Schools are subject to EC public procurement requirements and where individual contracts exceed the EC thresholds they must comply with the EC directives for purchasing.
+Schools are subject to European Union (EU) public procurement requirements and where individual contracts exceed the EU thresholds, they must comply with the EU directives for purchasing.